Andy Lamey

-Andy Lamey is a Canadian philosopher and journalist.
-He is an associate teaching professor at the University of California, San Diego (UC San Diego).
-He is the author of Frontier Justice: The Global Refugee Crisis and What To Do About It (Doubleday Canada/University of Queensland Press, 2011) and Duty and the Beast: Should We Eat Meat in the Name of Animal Rights?
-(Cambridge University Press, 2019).
+Andy Lamey is a Canadian philosopher and former journalist.
+He is a teaching professor at the University of California, San Diego (UC San Diego).
+He is the author of Frontier Justice: The Global Refugee Crisis and What To Do About It (Doubleday Canada/University of Queensland Press, 2011) Duty and the Beast: Should We Eat Meat in the Name of Animal Rights?
+(Cambridge University Press, 2019) and The Canadian Mind: Essays on Writers and Thinkers (Sutherland House, 2023).